omega-chain/upfile-builder/README.md

   size: 3252913
 }

-File can be accessed by hosting Upfile-server or using our instance on https://cdn.upfile.space
+The file can be accessed by hosting Upfile-server or using our instance on https://cdn.upfile.space

 i.e.
 https://cdn.upfile.space/<key>